Charlotte Serber: Manhattan Project

 The library was divided into two parts: the main library and the technical report library.
 The former contained the books and journals.
 The first of the latter arrived by courier soon after the first books, in black suitcases carried by a courier, and were initially stored in a safe while a vault was being built.
 Some foreign journals came from the Office of Strategic Services Periodical Publications Program.
 Agents purchased journals in enemy, occupied and neutral countries, and these were copied and distributed.
 Enemy copyrights and patents were seized by the Office of Alien Property Custodian.
 One of the library's tasks was typing, copying and distributing these highly classified reports.
 The library staff grew to 12 people, mostly members of the Women's Army Corps and wives of scientists.
 Charlotte acknowledged that they might have looked unusual to outsiders:

 A new arrival on the Hill was jostled out of his conventional idea of what a library staff looked like.
 Here, he was apt to find the librarian in blue jeans, one assistant in the best sweater girl tradition, another in strict WAAC uniform, and a third in the latest Lane Bryant number.

 Serber was not permitted to view the Trinity Test, ostensibly because the test site had no facilities for women, but after the war, Oppenheimer acknowledged the importance of the job that she had done, writing to her on November 2, 1945:

 No single hour of delay has been attributed by any man in the laboratory to a malfunctioning, either in the Library or in the classified files.
 To this must be added the fact of the surprising success in controlling and accounting for the mass of classified information, where a single serious slip might not only have caused us the profoundest embarrassment but might have jeopardized the successful completion of our job.

 In 1946, Charlotte Serber and eight other women wrote accounts of their experiences at wartime Los Alamos.
-However, the manuscript was rejected by publishers.
-Years later, Jane S. Wilson donated it to the Los Alamos Historical Museum.
-The Los Alamos Historical Society published it a decade later as Standing By and Making Do: Women of Wartime Los Alamos (1988).
+The manuscript was published in 1988 as Standing By and Making Do: Women of Wartime Los Alamos.